 She would offer herself up to Bon if that would help.
 She would sanctify herself to the god of archers, if only Morenia’s soldiers would be strengthened.
 The War Rites were designed to protect fighting men, to give them comfort and confidence as they prepared to chance their lives on a battlefield.
-Perhaps the sound of a stallion was precisely what they needed.
-Perhaps that was all they required to stave off the invaders.
+Perhaps the sound of a stallion was precisely what they needed to stave off the invaders.

-Now, that nobleman looked straight at Father Siritalanu, raising his voice to proclaim, “Bon, give us strength against all our enemies!”
-The vow was shouted by hundreds of warrior voices, and the words echoed off the ceiling.
+Now, that man looked straight at Father Siritalanu and raised his voice to proclaim, “Bon, give us strength against all our enemies!”
+The vow was shouted by hundreds of warriors, and the words echoed off the ceiling.

 Almost, they drowned out the change of timbre in the battering ram.
 Almost, they hid the fact that the last boom was deeper.
-Almost, they obscured the sound of splintering oak, the roar of warriors on the distant plain.
-Rani could imagine the Briantan men maddened by their success; she could picture soldiers scrambling to enter the city, fighting to be the first to course through Moren’s streets.
+Almost, they obscured the sound of splintering oak and the roar of warriors on the distant plain.
+Rani could imagine the Briantans maddened by their success; she could picture soldiers scrambling to enter the city, fighting to be the first to course through Moren’s streets.

-A flash of forest-deep green blinded Rani.
+A flash of forest green blinded Rani.
 Would Doan protect them?
 Or would he shelter the Briantans and Liantines?
-Could Morenia possibly be the hunter, or was she doomed to be the hunted, the prey, the hapless victim, caught in the vise of warring enemies?
+Could Morenia possibly be the hunter, or was she doomed to be the hunted, the prey, the hapless victim?

-“Doan give us strength!” the soldiers cried, and their feet pounded out their military pattern upon the floor.
+“Doan give us strength!” the soldiers cried, their feet pounding out their military pattern upon the floor.

 “Doan give us strength!”
-Rani added her voice to the melee.
+Rani added her voice to the melée.
 How many more gods would Father Siritalanu honor?
 How many more deities would he weave into the ancient Rites?
-How much more time did they have before the Briantans broke into the cathedral?
+How much time did they have before the Briantans broke into the cathedral?

 As if King Halaravilli heard Rani’s impatience, he stepped forward, making his way to the center of the dais.
 The soldiers watched their king hungrily, pounding their mailed fists upon their shields.
 They stomped the stony floor as if they would crumble it into dust.
 Puladarati and Farso looked out with satisfaction, even as Davin cocked his head toward the cathedral doors.

-“Soldiers of Morenia!” the king proclaimed, and Rani was struck by the realization that he was far more than simple Hal, much greater than the companion she had known for over eight years, than the friend who trusted her to advise him on matters of trade, the royal companion she had known for nearly ten years.
+“Soldiers of Morenia!” the king proclaimed, and Rani was struck by the realization that he was far more than simple Hal, the friend who trusted her to advise him on matters of trade, the royal companion she had known for nearly ten years.

 This was Halaravilli ben-Jair, king of all Morenia, founder of the Order of the Octolaris.
 This was a man who had held his throne for nearly a decade, despite conspirators of all kinds.
-This was a man who had fought his own demons, overcome his own doubts, fought to unify his kingdom against all threats.
+He’d fought his own demons, overcome his own doubts, and unified his kingdom against all outward threats.

-As if Hal sensed the awe that Rani cast toward him, he raised his chin, setting his jaw as he stared out at his assembled soldiers.
-The men continued their clamor, a noise easily loud enough to drown out the roar of the successful Briantan soldiers, to wash away the tumult of foreign priests and warriors crowing victory in the Morenian streets.
+Hal raised his chin, setting his jaw as he stared out at his assembled soldiers.
+The men continued their clamor, a noise loud enough to drown out the roar of the successful Briantan soldiers.
+Hal’s men washed away the tumult of foreign priests and warriors crowing victory in Morenian streets.

 Then, just when Rani could not imagine the soldiers showing any more dedication, just when she could not fathom their demonstrating a greater love of their king, Hal took a single step forward.
 The motion brought him squarely into a beam of sunlight, a beacon that streamed from one of the highest windows in the cathedral wall.

 Rani knew the window well.
 She had watched her glasswright masters crafting it when she had first joined their guild.
 She had scrubbed its clean lines from a whitewashed table when she was only an apprentice.
 She had viewed it from inside the cathedral and from without; she knew every joint of lead and solder.

 Hal stepped into the cobalt stream of the Defender of the Faith.

 Rani’s guild had made that window for another descendant of Jair.
-They had fashioned the masterpiece for a man who was dead these nine long years, a man whom Rani had watched stand on the very same dais.
-Without glancing up, Rani knew that the window would reflect a near-perfect image of her king, the long lines of his face, the square shape of his jaw.
-She would see Hal’s high cheekbones, his penetrating eyes.
-She would be looking at Hal’s older brother, the prince who had been groomed to rule the kingdom, the glorious lord who had been cut down in the prime of his life, but she would see King Halaravilli ben-Jair captured there.
+They had fashioned the masterpiece for a man who was dead nearly ten years, a man whom Rani had watched stand on the very same dais.
+Without glancing up, Rani knew the window would reflect a near-perfect image of her king, the long lines of his face, the square shape of his jaw.
+She would see Hal’s high cheekbones and his penetrating eyes.
+She would be looking at Hal’s older brother, the prince who had been cut down in the prime of his life, but she would see King Halaravilli ben-Jair.

-And they knew about their king.
-They knew that their king was threatened, that he called upon them to rise up against invaders.
-They knew that they were about to be tested, that they were being asked to pledge their lives anew, to offer up the most personal of devotions.
+And they understood their king.
+Their king was threatened, and he called upon them to rise up against invaders.
+They were about to be tested, asked to pledge their lives anew, to offer up the most personal of devotions.

 Hal filled his lungs to continue his exhortation, but before he could speak again, there was a tremendous crash.
 The cathedral doors flew back on their massive hinges, and their oaken planks shattered against the marble walls.

-And yet Dartulamino’s power did not come solely from the fact that he was dressed in priestly robes; rather he had alloyed that force, forged a new core of faith.
-As if to symbolize his new strength, he wore a helmet on his head, a massive gold-washed construction.
+And yet Dartulamino’s power did not come solely from the fact that he was dressed in priestly robes.
+Rather, men quailed because he wore a helmet on his head, a massive gold-washed construction.
 The headpiece fit him closely; accenting his cheeks, protecting his skull with the sharpest of metal points.
 Even down the length of the cathedral, Rani could make out the fierce glint of his noseguard and the sturdy metal flaps that came down over his ears.

-As if the image of a warrior priest were not enough, Rani realized that the Holy Father also wore a film of black gauze over his robes.
-She remembered the last priests she had seen wearing such shrouds, to the curia in Brianta.
-Those men had used their holy office to sacrifice a woman; they had murdered Princess Berylina in service to their supposed gods.
-What could Dartulamino mean, donning such a garment in the House of the Thousand Gods?
-What evil did he think to work here?
+As if the ancient image of a warrior priest were not enough, Rani realized the Holy Father wore a film of black gauze over his robes.
+She remembered the last priests she had seen wearing such shrouds, the curia in Brianta.
+Those men had used their holy office to sacrifice a woman, murdering Princess Berylina in service to their supposed gods.

 Dartulamino strode down the aisle, looking neither to the left nor the right as he approached the great dais at the front of the cathedral.
 His warriors marched behind him in precise formation, their metal-shod boots clanging on the marble floor.
 The Briantans were well-armed and fully rested; aside from manning the battering ram, they had spent their time on the plain outside the city recovering from their long march across Morenia.

-Beside Rani, Mair grew tense as Dartulamino approached.
+Beside Rani, Mair tensed as Dartulamino approached.
 The Touched woman spread her fingers over her silk square, as if she could protect the fabric from rending blades.
 Her breath came fast, and her eyes flashed wildly.
-She reached one claw toward the man that she had wed, toward the father of her dead son, and it seemed that she was trying to signal Farsobalinti, trying to alert the nobleman to the evil in their midst.
+She reached one claw toward the man she had wed, toward the father of her dead son, and it seemed that she was trying to alert Farsobalinti to the evil in their midst.